That Man is a special creature, is hardly disputable.

 Eckhart Tolle says that the "awakening man" no longer loses himself in thought or feeling, but is, as it were an observer of his own internal thought process.
 As an observer, man realizes that he is connected to all forms of life and thus, also, to the animals.

-On the subject of observance, Frits van Haeften writes:
+On the subject of observance, Frits van Haeften writes the following.

 Respect brings us to the second condition of spirituality, an attitude that can be considered meditative and which encompasses witnessing.
 Here we can speak of respect: where we experience all that there is, as in a temple where all things are related to each other.
 Within this way of thinking, the microcosm of human observance becomes a holographic fragment in which the entire macrocosm is reflected.